top of page

 Child Therapy with Play

-Cognitive Behavior Therapy (CBT) is an evidenced based therapy that is based on the assumption that what you think affects what you do.
-CBT has shown to be successful with adults, adolescents and older children.
-CBT can be used with younger children by adding play and they call this Cognitive Behavioral Play Therapy (CBPT).
-The use of CBPT can be used with children struggling with behavioral issues, anxiety disorders, sleep problems, trauma, and the effects of parental divorce.
+Cognitive Behavioral Therapy (CBT) is an evidence-based approach founded on the principle that your thoughts influence your actions.
+It has proven to be effective for adults, adolescents, and older children.
+For younger children, CBT can be adapted into Cognitive Behavioral Play Therapy (CBPT), incorporating play to engage them in the therapeutic process.
+CBPT is particularly useful for children dealing with behavioral issues, anxiety disorders, sleep problems, trauma, and the effects of parental divorce.

 CBPT is used to help children learn new ways of coping.
 Children learn through play and spend a great deal of their lives playing and mimicking what they see.
 Utilizing CBPT in therapy, children can: